ErdemYavuz55/Java_Projects/README.md

 A collection of fundamental Java projects for beginners and enthusiasts.
 Dive into Java with these hands-on examples.

 # Fundamental Java Projects
+## About This Repository
+Welcome to our collection of Fundamental Java Projects!
+This repository is designed for beginners and Java enthusiasts who are looking to strengthen their programming skills.
+Here, you'll find a variety of projects that cover basic concepts and practical applications of Java.

+## Projects Included
 1. Hello World :
    A classic introduction to Java programming.
 This simple application prints "Hello World" to the console, marking the first step into programming.